mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-driven-world.md

 ## What I See != What You See

-Most importantly: _the colour blind world is not black and white._ It's colourful, vivid, bright - as you'd expect, really, when the grass may as well be orange and the sky a light purple.
+Most importantly: _the colourblind world is not black and white._ It's colourful, vivid, bright - as you'd expect, really, when the grass may as well be orange and the sky a light purple.
 Some might consider it quite psychedelic.
 It's our "normal", but it happens to be very, very different to what normal folk see.